Projects using BARD

 Publications: Moir, A K, Nash, G, and Reid A, 2020 New Insights into timber-framing in Shropshire: Findings from the Tilley Timber Project, Vernacular Architecture, 50, 40-52

-The Wealden Buildings Study Group (WBSG) volunteers have coordinated with building recorders in Hampshire, West Sussex and East Sussex to bring together all of the building recordings for the parishes that are in the South Downs National Park (SDNP).
-They identified 969 buildings that had been recorded.
-The details of the characteristic features of each building have been added to the Building Archaeology Research Database (BARD).
-Each building is categorised using the BARD tick-box sheet, which covers the materials of construction through to the specific types of carpentry joints used.
-All the buildings of the SDNP are now available for researchers.
+The Wealden Buildings Study Group (WBSG) volunteers have coordinated with building recorders in Hampshire, West Sussex and East Sussex to bring together the majority of the building recordings located in the parishes located both fully and partly within the South Downs National Park (SDNP).
+They identified 1170 buildings that had been recorded.
+The details of the characteristics features of each building are being updated on the Building Archaeology Research Database (BARD).
+Each building will be categorised using the BARD tick-box sheet, which covers the materials of construction through to the specific types of carpentry joints used.
+The majority of the buildings of the SDNP are available for researchers.
 Most WBSG entries on BARD have ‘WBG’ as the first three letters in their ‘Building Reference’ number, and so can be quickly found.

 The Surrey Dendrochronology Project (2003-2013)